jurkovicmartin/Smartwatch-Data-Analysis/README.md

 <img src="README_img/diagrams/pca.png" title="PCA Workflow" alt="PCA Workflow">

-At the beginning a mean value of each feature is computed.
+At the beginning of the algorithm the mean value of each feature is computed.
 This value is then used to center the data (mean of each feature will be 0).
 The centering is a form of normalizing the data for better PCA performance (without centering the result components could be shifted).
 Next step is to compute the corelation matrix that contains information about correlations between each feature.
 From correlation matrix eigenvectors are computed.
 Eigenvector represents a direction in which the feature has maximum variance.
 This basically says which feature varies the most, means that this feature will have stronger impact on the data than more steady ones.
 Last step is an extraction of the components (each component we can imagine as a dimension).
 As mentioned before we extract the components with the highest variance.

 In this PCA implementation there is also a method for computing MSE (Mean Square Error).
 This method reconstructs the reduced data back to its original form and computes the MSE of each feature.
-This error shows how different are reconstructed data from the original (shows how much information was lost in the transformation process).
+This error shows how different are reconstructed data from the original (shows how much information was lost in the reduction process).

 ### K-Means
 K-Means is a clustering algorithm from unsupervised algorithms family.
 This algorithm takes input data and group similar ones (in some way) into a cluster.
 This way we can separate the data into groups.
-The main thing about this algorithm is to position centroid inside a space.
-Each of these centroid represents a cluster (area).
-The goal is to have the space separated into clusters.
-Result of this is that if we input a data point it will land inside of these clusters are and we can assign a label (group to it).
+The main thing about this algorithm is how to position centroids inside a space.
+Each of these centroid points represents a cluster.
+We can image cluster as an area around the centroid.
+Any data point that lies in this are is a part of the cluster.
+The goal is to have kinda evenly distributed centroids (clusters) in the space.
+Then when we input a data point to trained model (has distributed centroids) the point will land inside one of these clusters.
+That means we can effectively separate data into different numbers of groups.

 *K-Means Workflow*

 <img src="README_img/diagrams/kmeans.png" title="K-Means Workflow" alt="K-Means Workflow">

-First step in fitting process is to initialize centroids positions.
-In this project the initialization was done with a help of the first batch of data.
+First step in training process is to initialize centroids positions.
+In this implementation the initialization was done with a help of the first batch of data.
 From this batch a random data points are chosen (number of chosen points = number of clusters).
-Centroids positions are the same as positions of these data points (another approach could be a pure random initialization = generating random number as position).
+Then the centroids positions are the same as positions of these data points (another approach could be a pure random initialization = generating random number as position).
 This approach (position from batch) was chosen because it assures that each cluster will have at least 1 data point assigned to it (why this is good will be mentioned later).

 After initialization computation of distances will be performed.
-This means that for each data point (from batch) there will be computed its distance (Euclidean distance) to each of the centroids.
-Within these distances the smallest one will be taken for each data point = the point is assigned to the centroid (cluster).
+This means that for each data point (from a batch) there will be computed its distance (Euclidean distance) to each of the centroids.
+Within these distances the smallest one will be taken for each data point = the point is assigned to the closest centroid.

 Each centroid that has some points assigned to it will be updated.
-Updating simply means adjusting centroids position in the space.
-The main part of the update is addition of the mean value of the points that are assigned to that centroid (mean of the cluster).
-This can be imaged as moving the centroid towards the center of the cluster area.
+Updating simply means adjusting centroid's position in the space.
+The main part of the updating process is an addition of the mean value of the points to the centroid.
+That means computing the mean value of the cluster (based on its points' positions) and adding it to the centroid's position.
+This can be imaged as moving the centroid towards the center of the data points (cluster).
 After updating centroids with assigned points there is a check if there are any empty clusters (centroids without assigned data points) that haven't been updated.
 If there is an empty cluster, its centroid will be reinitialized.
 This reinitialization is similar to the original one from the first step.
 The difference is that this time the random position is taken from the last batch (that is currently still in memory) instead of the first one that would have to be loaded again (inefficient).
 The point of reinitializing the centroid (changing its position) is to make sure it doesn't stay empty (useless).

+Last step is to check for a convergence.
+If the centroids between training epochs shifted less than provided tolerance the algorithm ends.
+In other case data points are again loaded for new round of distances computing, etc.

-*Centroid update (with learning rate that allows better control over the algorithm, especially in case of problems with algorithm convergence)*
+*Centroid update formula (with learning rate that allows better control over the algorithm, especially in case of problems with algorithm convergence)*

 $C_{\text{new}} = (1 - \alpha) C_{\text{old}} + \alpha \cdot {\text{mean}}$

-Last step is to check for the convergence.
-If the centroid between epochs shifted less than provided tolerance the algorithm ends.
-In other case data points are again provided for new round of distances computing, etc.

 *Euclidean distance*

 <img src="README_img/diagrams/euclidean.png" title="Euclidean distance" alt="Euclidean distance">

 ## Results
-In this chapter outputs of the program will be presented.
-Outputs are in forms of terminal print or a plot.
+This chapter is dedicated to a presentation of this project output.
+Snippets of terminal output in combination with plots will be there.
+Some terminal outputs have been rewritten into tables.

 ### Data Cleaning
 The goal of data cleaning is to kinda format the original dataset so it has **only valid numeric values**.

 Data cleaning was done manually step by step.
-This means that the cleaning code is suited only on this specific dataset.
-The basic idea of the cleaning is simple.
-First analyze some feature then if there is a problem write code to handle it.
+This means that the cleaning code is suited only to this specific dataset.
+The basic idea of the manual cleaning is pretty simple.
+First analyze some feature -> if there is a problem with it -> write a piece of code to handle it.

 The first pieces of information
 ```